 29) Exceptions to Standards and Water Use Plans.
-Any proposed exceptions to standards must include an engineer's, hydrologist's, or design specialist's assessment of need and function.
+Any proposed exceptions to standards must include an engineer's, hydrologist's, or technical professional with expertise in water use planning assessment of need and function.
 For commercial, business, and other unique water uses, the OE may require the applicant to provide a Water Use Plan that specifies volumes, flow rate, and design parameters for each proposed purpose of uses or defines how water storage will be designed and used.
 If the OE chooses to assess proposed exceptions to standards, an extended timeline may be imposed on application review phases.